fcbarclo/WhsappCS/README.md

 Server start:

-	- open graphical terminal , then start whs.py and follow instructions.
+	- open graphical terminal , then start whs.py and follow instructions to authenticate via QR code using phone.
-	  This process starts using port 5000 as default listening port.
+	  This process starts using port 5000 as default listening port; press CTRL+C to stop process.

 Client use (to send message):